multiobjective-recos/Biobjective_RecSys/README.md

 Code Organization:

 		- Knapsack_solutions contains the implementation of different algorithms proposed to solve knapsack formulation, like dynamic programming, branch and bound and FPTAS.
-		- Pareto contains the implementation of the algorithme proposed in our previous work [1]
+		- Pareto contains the implementation of the algorithm proposed in our previous work [1]
 		- [T]Mining is the mining algorithm LCM used [2]